Novak Djokovic denied entry to Australia, seeks injunction | DW | 05.01.2022

 Australian Health Minister Greg Hunt said: "It's tough, but it's fair."

-News agency Reuters said the tennis player would would seek a federal injunction against the decision.
+News agency Reuters said the tennis player would seek a federal injunction against the decision.

 Earlier, Djokovic's father, Srdjan Djokovic, told the B92 internet portal: "Novak is currently in a room which no one can enter.
 In front of the room are two policemen."